loosenthedark/brew-barberista-landing-page/README.md

 ### Notice:

-This site has been created for educational purposes only.
+This site has been created for development purposes only.